-An economic system based on the reuse and regeneration of materials or Circular economy products, especially as a means of continuing production in a sustainable or environmentally friendly way.
+An economic system based on the reuse and regeneration of materials or products, especially as a means of continuing production in a sustainable or environmentally friendly way.

-Adjustments in ecological, social, or economic systems in response to the Climate change adaptation current or expected effects of climate change.
+Climate change adaptation Adjustments in ecological, social, or economic systems in response to the current or expected effects of climate change.